mshezikhan/railweb/README.md

 5. Open a Pull Request 🚀

 We welcome:
+- data update (see provided data file to understand the format in data folder and prepare graph.json by running build_graph.py)
 - new route‑logic improvements
 - better JSON formatting
 - better docs or README examples